-Name of Director Note Capacity/Nature of interest Number of Shares interested Number of underlying Shares interested (Note 1) Approximate percentage of interest in the Company (Note 2) Mr. Hui Ching Lau 3 Interest of controlled corporation/ corporate interest 411,045,219 54.44% Mr. Sze Man Bok 4 Beneficial owner and founder of discretionary trust/personal and other interests 45,760,919 6.06% Mr. Wu Huolu 5 Beneficial owner and interest of controlled corporation/personal and corporate interests 35,842,895 4.75% Mr. Wu Wenxu Beneficial owner/personal interest 400,000 0.05% Mr. Wong Wai Leung Beneficial owner/personal interest 240,000 0.03%
+Name of Director Note Capacity/Nature of interest Number of Shares interested Number of underlying Shares interested (Note 1) Approximate percentage of interest in the Company (Note 2) Mr. Hui Ching Lau 3 Interest of controlled corporation/ corporate interest 423,906,219 - 56.14% Mr. Sze Man Bok 4 Beneficial owner and founder of discretionary trust/personal and other interests 45,760,919 - 6.06% Mr. Wu Huolu 5 Beneficial owner and interest of controlled corporation/personal and corporate interests 35,842,895 - 4.75% Mr. Wu Wenxu Beneficial owner/personal interest - 210,000 0.03% Mr. Wong Wai Leung Beneficial owner/personal interest - 84,000 0.01%

-- 1. Underlying Shares represent share options granted to the directors pursuant to share option scheme of the Company and details of which are set out on pages 61. - 2.
-The percentages expressed are based on the total number of issued Shares of 755,096,557 as at 31 December 2022. - 3.
-These 411,045,219 Shares are held and owned by Sure Wonder Limited, which is wholly owned by Mr. Hui Ching Lau and accordingly, Mr. Hui Ching Lau is deemed to be interested in the said 411,045,219 Shares. - 4.
+- 1. Underlying Shares (being physically settled unlisted derivatives) represent share options granted to the directors pursuant to share option scheme of the Company and details of which are set out on page 62. - 2.
+The percentages expressed are based on the total number of issued Shares of 755,096,557 as at 31 December 2023. - 3.
+These 423,906,219 Shares are held and owned by Sure Wonder Limited, which is wholly-owned by Mr. Hui Ching Lau and accordingly, Mr. Hui Ching Lau is deemed to be interested in the said 423,906,219 Shares. - 4.
 These 45,760,919 Shares comprise 45,645,799 Shares held and owned by Tin Lee Investments Limited ("Tin Lee") and 115,120 Shares held and owned by Mr. Sze Man Bok.
-Tin Lee is a wholly owned subsidiary of Tin Wing Holdings Limited, which is owned by Seletar Limited and Serangoon Limited as nominee on trust for Credit Suisse Trust Limited, the trustee of the Sze's Family Trust.
-Mr. Sze Man Bok is settlor and beneficiary of the Sze's Family Trust and accordingly, is deemed to be interested in the said 45,645,799 Shares. - 5.
-These 35,842,895 Shares comprise (i) 35,214,895 Shares held and owned by Easy Success International Investment Limited ("Easy Success"), which is wholly owned by Mr. Wu Huolu; and (ii) 628,000 Shares held and owned by Mr. Wu Huolu.
+Tin Lee is a wholly-owned subsidiary of Tin Wing Holdings Limited, which is wholly-owned by Hang Seng Bank (Trustee) Limited, the trustee of the Sze's Family Trust.
+Mr. Sze Man Bok is settlor and beneficiary of the Sze's Family Trust and accordingly, is deemed to be interested in the said 45,645,799 Shares. - These 35,842,895 Shares comprise (i) 35,214,895 Shares held and owned by Easy Success International Investment Limited ("Easy Success"), which is wholly-owned by Mr. Wu Huolu; and (ii) 628,000 Shares held and owned by Mr. Wu Huolu.
 Mr. Wu Huolu is deemed to be interested in the said 35,214,895 Shares held by Easy Success accordingly.

-Save as disclosed above, none of the Directors or chief executive had, as at 31 December 2022, any interests or short positions in the shares, underlying shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) which, (a) were required to be notified to the Company and the Stock Exchange pursuant to provisions of Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which the Directors or chief executive have taken or deemed to have under such provisions of the SFO); or (b) were required, pursuant to section 352 of the SFO, to be entered in the register referred to therein; or (c) were required, pursuant to the Model Code to be notified to the Company and the Stock Exchange.
+Save as disclosed above, none of the Directors or chief executive had, as at 31 December 2023, any interests or short positions in the shares, underlying shares or debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) which, (a) were required to be notified to the Company and the Stock Exchange pursuant to provisions of Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which the Directors or chief executive have taken or deemed to have under such provisions of the SFO); or (b) were required, pursuant to section 352 of the SFO, to be entered in the register referred to therein; or (c) were required, pursuant to the Model Code to be notified to the Company and the Stock Exchange.